wcl-csskysea/wcl-infra/services/vpn-provision/README.md

 1. set necessary environments

-assign values in evesetting file
+copy .env.example to .env and assign values in .env file
 ```
 # FTG_ADMIN&FTG_ADMIN_PASSWORD: your login user and passwords in fortigate web-ui
 export FTG_ADMIN=